Kong/docs.konghq.com/app/contributing/style-guide.md

 ## Reference style guide

 Follow Kong's style guide whenever possible.
-However, you can also refer to other external style guides for style and formatting that our guide doesn't cover.
+However, we recommend using the [Google developer style guide](https://developers.google.com/style/) for style and formatting cases that our guide doesn't cover.
-We recommend using the [Google developer style guide](https://developers.google.com/style/).